Soudaminir Sansar

 Soudaminir Sansar was an Indian Bengali-language television drama which premiered on 17 June 2019.
-It was broadcast on Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5, and SEEFlix, even before TV telecast.
-The series starring Susmili Acharjee and Adhiraj Ganguly.
-The story line set in the 1950s and the period often referred to as the Golden era of Bengal.
+It was broadcast on Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5, and SEEFlix, even before its TV telecast.
+The series starred Susmili Acharjee and Adhiraj Ganguly.
+The story line was set in the 1950s, often referred to as the Golden era of Bengal.

 Plot

-Soudamini and Shankar get married in their childhood.
-They take us through various fun-filled spooky escapades and treasure hunts within the joint family of the Mukherjee household.
-In her past life, Soudamini brings peace into this chaotic household of her in-laws' but dies prematurely.
+Soudamini and Shankar get married during childhood.
+They have fun-filled spooky escapades and treasure hunts within the joint family of the Mukherjee household.
+In her past life, Soudamini brings peace into this chaotic household of her in-laws but dies prematurely.
 However, she returns to the same home as a young artist named Mini Mukherjee in her next birth.
 She rescues the family's treasures, brings peace again in the family, tells everyone that Soudamini was killed by Annakali in her previous birth.
 She marries off Shankar with Manasha and returns to Kolkata.

 Synopsis

 In the year of 1952, this series shows the story of Soudamini, an orphan girl, who lived with her grandfather in Khoerkota village.
 Harisadhan Mukherjee's family was in the possession of a gold coin or Mohor passed on through generations.
-But their family members are at loggerheads with each other over this gold coin as Bhoot Dadu, Karalisadhon Mukherjee, the ghost of the late grandfather of Harisadhon, was determined to not give any mohor or gold coins to anyone till their feud and jealousy towards each other in the family ends and peace comes back in this house.
-He gets Soudamini married to Shankar, Harisadhan's 2nd grandson, in this Mukherjee's "kondol" family as he believes she's the only one who can bring peace in this house.
+But their family members are at loggerheads with each other over this gold coin as Bhoot Dadu, Karalisadhon Mukherjee, the ghost of the late grandfather of Harisadhon, was determined to not give any mohor or gold coins to anyone till their feud and jealousy towards each other in the family ends and peace returns to the house.
+He has Soudamini marry Shankar, Harisadhan's second grandson, in this Mukherjee's "kondol" family as he believes she's the only one who can bring peace in this house.
 Sodu tries to find an amicable solution to their family feud as she bonds with her cousin-in-laws Dhana, Lakshmi and Gansha.
-Her and Shankar's daily cute arguments keep going on as they get to know each other better.
-After a lot of hardships of her mother-in-law not accepting her and Annakali, her aunt-in-law insulting her in every chance she could, Soudamini finally brings peace into her in-laws' chaotic household along with a sweet bonding with Shankar and everyone else in the family.
+Her and Shankar's daily cute arguments continue as they get to know each other better.
+After her mother-in-law does not accept her and Annakali, her aunt-in-law, repeatedly insults her, Soudamini finally brings peace into her in-laws' chaotic household along with a sweet bonding with Shankar and everyone else in the family.